jerseycheese/BootHillGM/Docs/ComponentBreakdown.md

     - Integrates with AIService for dynamic prompts and attribute descriptions
     - Includes input validation and error handling
     - Provides a summary review step before finalizing character creation
+    - Generates and displays an AI-created character summary
   - [ ] CharacterSheet (components/CharacterSheet.tsx)
 - **Implemented Features:**
   - Dynamic generation of character creation steps based on character attributes and skills